leolca/lectures/nlp/encoding.md

 # ASCII Smuggling

-ASCII smuggling is a technique that leverages Unicode characters, which are invisible in user interfaces but can be interpreted by large language models (LLMs), to embed hidden instructions or data within text.
-This method allows attackers to manipulate AI responses or exfiltrate sensitive information without the user's awareness, by embedding these hidden Unicode tags within clickable hyperlinks or documents shared in chats.
+ASCII smuggling is a technique that leverages Unicode characters from a specific region known as the Tags Unicode Block.
+These characters are invisible in user interfaces but can be interpreted by large language models (LLMs).
+By converting ASCII characters into these Unicode tag equivalents, attackers can embed hidden instructions or data within seemingly innocuous text, making it appear as if no additional information is present while still being actionable by AI systems.
+This method allows attackers to manipulate AI responses, exfiltrate sensitive information, or alter clickable hyperlinks or documents, all without the user's awareness.

 ---